Unpainted01mind/Programming_with_C/Identifiers.md

     return 0;
 }
 ```
-In the above program var is an identifier for a variable to store the value 10 , which is being referred in the print function.
+In the above program var is an identifier for an integer type variable to store the value 10 , which is being referred in the print function.